MaxIG1/DLBDSDQDW01-Data-Quality-and-Data-Wrangling/README.md

 # DLBDSDQDW01-Data-Quality-and-Data-Wrangling
 Web scraping of four websites.
 ## Project Description
 This project focuses on analyzing the housing market using web scraping techniques.
-It includes a web scraper, implemented as a Python script and an IPython Notebook (.ipynb) file for data analysis.
-The data collected from various websites is stored in the scraping_data.h5 file.
+It includes a web scraper (scraping.py or scrapping.ipynb, both are the same).
+The Analysis.ipynb contains the data analysis.
+The data collected from various websites is stored in the scraping_data.h5 file and scrapped_urls.csc contains the urls.

 ## Motivation
 The housing market plays a crucial role in the global economy, but it also raises social concerns due to increasing prices and potential exclusion of certain groups.
 Obtaining accurate and up-to-date data in this dynamic market is challenging for policymakers.
 Web scraping offers a solution by automatically collecting data from real estate platforms, providing valuable insights into current market trends.
 ## Data Collection